GabeScott/standard-works-vault/General Conference/2016 October - Be Ambitious for Christ.md

 # Be Ambitious for Christ

-*By Kazuhiko Yamashita - Of the Seventy*
+By Elder Kazuhiko Yamashita - *Of the Seventy*

 *Given in the October session of the 2016 General Conference*

+>*We are ambitious for Christ when we serve faithfully, accept humbly, endure nobly, pray fervently, and partake worthily.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2016/10/be-ambitious-for-christ?lang=eng)

 My dear brothers and sisters, today I would like to speak to the young people of the Church, including our wonderful missionaries.
 Of course, brothers and sisters who are young at heart are warmly invited to listen.

 Last August 21, President Russell M. Nelson dedicated the beautiful Sapporo Temple—the third temple in Japan.
 The Sapporo Temple is built in northern Japan in a place called Hokkaido.
 Like Utah, Hokkaido was settled by industrious, hardworking pioneers.

-In 1876, a renowned educator named Dr. William Clark was invited to come to Hokkaido to teach.
+In 1876, a renowned educator named Dr. William Clark[^1] was invited to come to Hokkaido to teach.
 He lived in Japan for just eight months, but his Christian spirit left a lasting impression on his young non-Christian students.
-Before leaving, he gave his students a parting message that has become immortalized in this bronze statue.
-He said, “Boys, be ambitious!”—“Be ambitious for Christ.”
-His injunction to “be ambitious for Christ” can help direct daily decisions for today’s Latter-day Saints.
+Before leaving, he gave his students a parting message that has become immortalized in this bronze statue.[^2] He said, “Boys, be ambitious!”—“Be ambitious for Christ.”[^3] His injunction to “be ambitious for Christ” can help direct daily decisions for today’s Latter-day Saints.

 What does it mean to “be ambitious for Christ”?
 Being ambitious for Christ means being motivated, focused, and dedicated to His work.
 Being ambitious for Christ will seldom mean that we are singled out for public honor.
 Being ambitious for Christ means that we serve faithfully and diligently in our wards and branches without complaint and with joyful hearts.